Grilled Potato Salad Moroccan Style

 - Assemble – Add grilled potatoes, vegetables, and preserved lemon to an appropriately sized salad bowl.
 Gently mix in the Harissa Yogurt.
 Check once more for seasoning.
 Garnish with sliced hard boiled egg and chopped cilantro.

-Hard boil the eggs, and parboil the potatoes.
+Parboil the potatoes.
 Why parboil the potatoes?
 My #1 reason is that the potatoes are more likely to be cooked all the way through.
 Do you like crunchy, starchy potatoes?
 Neither do I!
 I also appreciate the opportunity to season the potatoes.
 Be generous in salting the water!
 For more on this topic, see 3 Reasons You Should Boil Potatoes Before Grilling Them.

-Grilled Potato Salad Moroccan Style
+Grilled Moroccan Potato Salad

 Ingredients